core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 A server sends back a unicast response to the CoAP group request - but the server MAY suppress the response for various reasons (Section 8.2 of {{RFC7252}}).
 This document adds the requirement that a server SHOULD suppress the response in case of error or in case there is nothing useful to respond, unless the application related to a particular resource requires such a response to be made for that resource.
 The unicast responses received by the CoAP client may be a mixture of success (e.g., 2.05 Content) and failure (e.g., 4.04 Not Found) codes, depending on the individual server processing results.

 The CoAP No-Response Option {{RFC7967}} can be used by a client to influence the default response suppression on the server side.
 It is RECOMMENDED for a server to support this option only on selected resources where it is useful in the application context.
-If the Option is supported on a resource, it MUST override the default response suppression of that resource.
+If the option is supported on a resource, it MUST override the default response suppression of that resource.

 Any default response suppression by a server SHOULD be performed consistently, as follows: if a request on a resource produces a particular Response Code and this response is not suppressed, then another request on the same resource that produces a response of the same Response Code class is also not suppressed.
 For example, if a 4.05 Method Not Allowed error response code is suppressed by default on a resource, then a 4.15 Unsupported Content-Format error response code is also suppressed by default for that resource.